aws-ia/cfn-abi-deepwatch-mdr/guide/content/deployment-steps.md

 ---

-## Launch the CloudFormation template in the management account
+## Launch the CloudFormation template in the AWS Organizations management account {#launch-cfn}

 1. Download the CloudFormation template from https://github.com/aws-ia/cfn-abi-deepwatch-mdr.
 2. Launch the CloudFormation template from your AWS Control Tower home Region.